-In this article, we’ll take an in-depth look at the flavor profile of paprika, as well as discuss ways you can use it in your cooking.
+In this article, we’ll take an in-depth look at the flavor profile of paprika and discuss ways you can use it in your cooking.
 From making smoky sauces to spicing up salads, let’s explore why paprika has become such an essential part of kitchens worldwide!

 What Is Paprika?